nicoverbruggen/NickelTypeFix/README.md

 Requires Kobo firmware **4.21+ (the 4.x series, which uses Qt 5.2 / QtWebKit / iType)**.

-**It does not work on 5.x (Qt6 / Chromium — no iType, no QtWebKit, and NickelHook doesn't load there).**
+**It does not work on 5.x (Qt6 / Chromium: no iType, no QtWebKit, and NickelHook doesn't load there).**

 The mod is not tied to any one model.
 The two in-memory patches related to justification anchor to position-independent instruction patterns, verified byte-identical across the 4.38 and 4.45 firmware branches (Sage, Elipsa, Libra 2, Clara 2E … and Clara BW/Colour, Libra Colour).